Kimmie6280/HeadstarterProjectB/README.md

 - Clicking on a button expands to show more details or text.
 - Clicking on a button sorts a list of things (ascending or descending).
-- Clicking on a button or selecting an option filters a list of things (example: show all photos, show only travel photos)
+- Clicking on a button or selecting an option filters a list of things.
 - Instead of navigating to different pages, show and hide page content using JavaScript without loading a new page.
-- Entering information in a form adds content to the page or changes the page content
+- Filtering
 - Your own creative idea!

 <h3> Pages or Sections </h3>

 You can choose to make your site one long page broken up into sections, or your site can have a few different pages.

-Your site needs to implement all user stories and meet the UI/UX criteria.
+Your site needs ulitize a API to update internships for the future.
 There are many ways to structure your site to do this.
-Personal sites often have some or all of these pages:
+Job Boards sites often have some or all of these pages:

 1. Landing/Home Page: Your homepage is the first page that appears when the site loads.
 You know what a homepage is.
 You can put whatever you want here!

-2. About/Intro: The about page is where you get to talk about yourself.
-Do you have a pop pitch?
-This is the place to put it.
-Write a bio.
-Show a picture.
-Talk about your love of cats, books, or milkshakes.
-Make this part personal.
-You can have combine this section wit your landing page if it makes sense.

-3. Contact links: You can put it at the bottom of your page as a footer or in a contact me section.
-A good font with tons of social icons is [FontAwesome](fontawesome.com)

-4. Other: (Optional) Anything else with things you may want to include, if you write, then a blog section, if you paint or photograph then a gallery section, projects you might be working on etc.

-<h3> Hints for showing and hiding elements </h3>
+2. About/Intro -Websites mission statement, purpose of the page and oppurtinuties listed.

+3. Resources - Resources for upcomming jobs and career fairs and events.

   **CSS based approach**